JSBmanD/docs/pages/deep-linked-ads/snap-mobile-tracking.md

 1. Click <notranslate>**Log in with Snapchat**</notranslate>.
 1. Read and accept the Snap Advertiser Agreement terms if you haven't already.

-    !!! info
+    [block:callout]
+    {
+      "type": "info",
+      "title": "Branch Admin Required",
-        You must be an Admin on the Branch account in order to accept the Snap Advertiser Agreement terms.
-You must accept the terms to track your Snap advertising.
+      "body": "You must be an Admin on the Branch account in order to accept the Snap Advertiser Agreement terms.
+You must accept the terms to track your Snap advertising."
+    }
+    [/block]

     ![Accept Terms](/_assets/img/pages/deep-linked-ads/snap/sign-terms.png)